-Following completion of the Transaction, the Company had 72,094,396 common shares issued and outstanding; 84,270,278 are outstanding on a fully diluted basis.
+Following completion of the Transaction, the Company had 72,094,396 common shares issued and outstanding.
 Common shares of the Company began trading on the TSX Venture Exchange under the symbol "CDX" on April 15, 2021.

 The Transaction does not constitute a business combination as the Company does not meet the definition of a business under IFRS 3 - Business Combinations.
 Immediately after the Transaction, shareholders of CDX owned 95% of the voting rights of the Company.
 As a result, the Transaction has been accounted for as a capital transaction with CDX being identified as the accounting acquirer and the equity consideration being measured at fair value, using the acquisition method of accounting.
 The Transaction has been accounted for in the consolidated financial statements as a continuation of the financial statements of CDX.